1jds/typescript-exercises/README.md

 > TypeScript has a specific syntax for typing function parameters and return values.
   <br><em>W3 Schools</em>

+This helps avoid bugs, but also lets other developers know what, for example, the expected types are for function variables.
+This makes the code more transparent for others, or one's future self.

 This [web article](https://dmitripavlutin.com/typescript-function-type/) by Dmitri Pavlutin contains some useful examples of function types in TypeScript.

 #### Void